 Even before a child becomes legitimate, the biological father has a duty to support the child.

-The biological father would file his petition for legitimation with the court.
-Then, he would have the mother of the child served so that she would have notice of the petition.
+One of the first steps to legitimize a child in Georgia is for the biological father to file his petition for legitimation.
+Then, he would have the mother of the child served so that she would have notice of the petition for legitimation.

 The father may seek custody or visitation in that same legitimation action.
-Any contested issues would be resolved through a hearing.
+The mother may seek child support in the legitimation action.
+Any contested issues would be resolved through mediation and/or a hearing.

-At the legitimation in Georgia hearing, each side would present relevant evidence.
+At a legitimation in Georgia hearing, each parent would present relevant evidence.
+Common issues in a legitimation case in Georgia include custody, visitation, and child support.

-For example, if the father is seeking visitation as well, the father would present evidence to show why it would be in the child’s best interests for the father to be awarded that specific visitation.
-The court may issue a specific parenting plan order.
+For example, if the father is seeking visitation as well, the father would present evidence to show why it would be in the child’s best interests for the father to be awarded visitation.
+The court may issue a parenting plan order.

 The court may decide the issue of child support as well.
-If child support is an issue, each party might present evidence related to their income and financial circumstances.
+If child support is an issue, each parent may present evidence related to their income and financial circumstances.
 The court may issue a child support order.

 How long does legitimation take in GA?